adjust/ios_sdk/README.md

 [Adjust trackSubscription:subscription];
 ```

 Only do this when the state has changed to `SKPaymentTransactionStatePurchased` or `SKPaymentTransactionStateRestored`.
-Then make a call to `finishTransaction` in `paymentQueue:updatedTransaction` .
+Then make a call to `finishTransaction` in `paymentQueue:updatedTransactions` .

 Subscription tracking parameters: